troycomi/intermediate-vim/1_files_windows/README.md

 > __Exercise 1__:
 >
->    Make a vertical split using :vs then try deleting THIS word
+>    Make a vertical split of this buffer using :vs then try deleting word
 >
 >    It should update in both windows!
 Then C-wo to close the vertical split

+> __Exercise 2__:
+>
+>    Make a horizontal split of file2.txt using :sp file2.txt

 A set of windows are contained in a tab.
 You can work with tabs with ex commands:
 ```